RainesHarvard237/MIST-4610-Group-Project---Hotel-/README.md

 10.
 <img width="607" height="615" alt="image" src="https://github.com/user-attachments/assets/40fb002b-929b-40d9-8f9c-043618660ece" />

 Query 10 selects the payment_id column and filters to show where the payment_date column year is 2025 and the month is July.
+This is helpful to track payments recieved in a specific month and year.